jcame/MicrobiomeAnalyst_UCPH-FOOD/README.md

 MicrobiomeAnalyst has several dataset examples: https://www.microbiomeanalyst.ca/MicrobiomeAnalyst/upload/OtuUploadView.xhtml (see the lower section: Example datasets for testing).

-Additionally you can also download one of our in-house datasets available in this repository, e.g. ## zOTU_table.txt, ## mapping_Nat.Com.txt (containing metadata) & ## sintax_taxaEt.txt.
+Additionally you can also download one of our in-house datasets available in this repository, e.g.
+### zOTU_table.txt
+### mapping_Nat.Com.txt (containing metadata)
+### sintax_taxaEt.txt.
 This dataset was recently published in Nat.Comm.: https://www.nature.com/articles/s41467-020-15311-y.pdf in case you want to get more details of the story.

 A small tutorial (step-by-step) for Marker Data Profiling (16S rRNA) - can be found in MDP.pdf.